marinamen/unit3_project/README.md

 2. The user can create orders realtime, while also being able to look and filter through previous orders.

-3. The application allows for the user to create and log orders given from customers, and update their shipping status.
+3. Admin is able to see Employees Purchases and Orders and Log in times.

-4. The application allows the admin to view the revenue and finances.
+4. The application allows the admin to view the revenue and and an admin specific screen.

 5. The application allows the user to track the store's inventory, such as viewing the amount left and buying more resources.